No one really likes paying bills — which is one reason why automatic bill payments can be very appealing.

 Then, if you see a suspicious charge, you can dispute it immediately — and the process of getting your money back is a lot easier than when you’re hit with false charges on a debit card or to your checking account.

-Using a credit card could also get the benefit of racking up card rewards or cash back with money you’d be paying toward your bills anyway.
+Using a credit card could also have the benefit of racking up card rewards or cash back with money you’d be paying toward your bills anyway.

 Remember, though, that even when automatic payments are set up on a credit card, it’s crucial that you review your statements for any potential errors or false charges.
 That way you can report them immediately.